Home » Regions » North America » Great Plains » South Central Semi-Arid Prairies » Cross Timbers

 The terrain varies from rolling plains, to hills, ridges and cuestas.
 A mix of both intermittent and perennial streams of low to moderate gradient are found throughout, and there are some artificial reservoirs.
 The region is underlain by a mix of different sedimentary rocks, including sandstone, mudstone, claystone, and limestone.
 Surface soils vary considerably, based both on the underlying rock types, and the topography and type of vegetation cover the soil developed under.
 Soil pH varies considerably on the different substrates as well as by topography.
 Much of this region has some of the most acidic soils of any region this far west, with the pH averaging as low as 6 and lower in places.
 The south of this region however has more limestone and higher pH soils.
 The soils here are intermediate in suitability for agriculture.

-The vegetation in this region is transitional between forests and grassland.
+The vegetation is transitional between forests and grassland.
 Grasslands tend to be dominated by little bluestem (Schizachyrium scoparium), and the dominant trees are the drought-tolerant blackjack oak (Quercus marilandica) and post oak (Quercus stellata).
 Other important herbaceous plants here include big bluestem (Andropogon gerardii), yellow indiangrass (Sorghastrum nutans), switchgrass (Panicum virgatum), greenbriar (Smilax sp.), and Virginia creeper (Parthenocissus quinquefolia).
 Other important trees include elm (Ulmus sp.), black hickory (Carya texana).
 Historically, this region would have experienced regular wildfire, usually severe enough to kill most shrubs but leaving grasses and some of the more fire-tolerant crown trees intact.
 Due to fire suppression, a dense woody understory has developed in much of this region.

 Because of the long north-south distance of this region, it borders many different regions to the east.
 In the south of this region, it is bordered to the east by the Texas Blackland Prairies, a low, flat area with fertile, fine-textured clay soils.
 North of that there is a small border to the east with the East Central Texas Plains, and north of that, another small border to the east with the South Central Plains (Piney Woods).
 North of that there is a border to the east and southeast with the Arkansas Valley.
 The rest of this region, to the north, is bordered to the east by the Central Irregular Plains.